andredsferreira/p5sem-3dj-g59/docs/user_stories/sprint-c/7-2-19/Medical Condition/readme.md

 * A doctor must be able to edit a **medical condition** entry in a patient's **medical record**.
 * The doctor should be able to edit the **year** associated with it and its **condition**.

+## 4. Design

+The team decided that:
+* After accessing a patient's medical record, each **medical condition entry** should have an "Edit" button.
+That allows the user to edit the previously mentioned attributes (USABILITY).